vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 ## Create the Template

-I'm going to add the template first this time because it will inform us about what actions we need to handle in the controller.
+I'm going to add the template first because it will inform us about what actions we need to handle in the controller.

-This template must be located in `templates/lead/`.
-Since the route is nested inside a `resource`, Ember expects the template to be inside a subdirectory with the name of the resource.
-If you're not sure where to place a template just look in the Ember Inspector's "Routes" tab to find out.
+Since this `route` is nested inside a `resource`, Ember expects the template to be inside a subdirectory with the name of the resource.
+Thus, this template must be located in `templates/lead/`.

+If you're ever not sure where to place a template just look in the Ember Inspector's "Routes" tab to find out.

 ```
-# app/assets/javascripts/templates/lead/edit.js.emblem
+/* app/assets/javascripts/templates/lead/edit.js.emblem */

 article#lead
   h1